 • Jean-Christophe Sandoz, DR-HDR, CNRS, EGCE, Gif-sur-Yvette - Examiner

-• Yves Le Conte, DR-HDR, INRAE, A&E, Avignon - Thesis Director
+• Yves Le Conte, DR-HDR, INRAE, A&E, Avignon - Thesis supervisor

-• Dr. Fanny Mondet, IPEF, INRAE, A&E, Avignon - Thesis co-director
+• Dr. Fanny Mondet, IPEF, INRAE, A&E, Avignon - Thesis co-supervisor

 Summary of the thesis

 Varroa destructor is a global threat to the honey bee (Apis mellifera) and beekeeping.
-The infestation of a colony with varroa mites can, within a few months and without treatment, compromise its survival.
+If left untreated, varroa infestation of a colony can compromise its survival in just a few months.
 However, some colonies have developed resistance to the parasite and are able to regulate the growth of the varroa population within the colony.
-This resistance is based on various traits, including VSH behaviour (Varroa Sensitive Hygiene) and the reoperculation behaviour of brood cells.
-These two hygienic behaviours involve (i) the detection of parasitized brood cells, (ii) the opening and then (iii) the choice in the fate of these brood cells.
-Depending on this choice, the brood is sacrificed and the cell emptied of its contents (VSH) or it is re-operculated leaving the brood intact (re-operculation).
-The mechanisms underlying the choice between these behaviours are not well understood but require the emission of a semiochemical message, the detection and neural processing of this message by the workers and the appropriate behavioural response.
+This resistance is based on various characteristics, including VSH behaviour (Varroa Sensitive Hygiene) and the re-operculation of brood cells.
+These two hygienic behaviours involve (i) the detection of parasitic brood cells, (ii) the opening and then (iii) the choice of what to do with these brood cells.
+Depending on the choice made, the brood is sacrificed and the cell emptied of its contents (VSH) or it is reoperculated, leaving the brood intact (reoperculation).
+The mechanisms underlying the choice between these behaviours remain relatively unknown, but they require the emission of a semiochemical message, the detection and neuronal processing of this message by the workers and the appropriate behavioural response.
 In the scientific literature, ten compounds have been identified as triggering VSH behaviour, and no compound has been identified as triggering re-operculation behaviour.
 Only two of these compounds are characterised as Volatile Organic Compounds (VOCs).

 Mots clés associés